abhishekarya1/myblog/content/post/2018-07-26-github-as-your-resume.md

 - A Beginner’s Git and GitHub Tutorial - [Udacity](https://blog.udacity.com/2015/06/a-beginners-git-github-tutorial.html)
 - Basic Git Concepts - [Dy Classroom](https://www.dyclassroom.com/git/git-basic-concepts)
 - Getting Git Right - [Atlassian](https://www.atlassian.com/git)
+- Learn the workings of Git, not just the commands - [IBM](https://www.ibm.com/developerworks/library/d-learn-workings-git/index.html)

 ## Getting it Right
 GitHub was never designed as a place where programmers primarily exhibit their code to impress potential employers.
 It’s always been mainly a software development platform, the purpose of which is to make software development more efficient.
 If you're mentioning it on your resume, be sure you get it right.